 Early Origins of the Clevelane family

 Important Dates for the Clevelane family

 This web page shows only a small excerpt of our Clevelane research.
-Another 80 words (6 lines of text) covering the years 1379, 1575, 1613, 1658, 1613, 1658, 1632, 1645, 1651 and 1717 are included under the topic Early Clevelane History in all our PDF Extended History products and printed products wherever possible.
+Another 80 words (6 lines of text) covering the years 1575, 1613, 1658, 1613, 1658, 1632, 1645, 1651 and 1717 are included under the topic Early Clevelane History in all our PDF Extended History products and printed products wherever possible.

 Clevelane Spelling Variations

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Clevelane were recorded, including Cleveland, Cleaveland, Clyveland and others.

 Early Notables of the Clevelane family (pre 1700)

 Distinguished members of the family include John Cleveland (1613-1658), an English poet, graduated Christ's College, Cambridge in 1632, opposed the election of Oliver Cromwell as member for Cambridge in the Long Parliament, and lost his college post as a result in 1645.
+His name is properly spelt Cleiveland, from the former residence of the family in Yorkshire.

-The Cleavelands were a family of whalers from the islands...
-Another 53 words (4 lines of text) are included under the topic Early Clevelane Notables in all our PDF Extended History products and printed products wherever possible.
+Another 60 words (4 lines of text) are included under the topic Early Clevelane Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Clevelane family

 To escape oppression and starvation at that time, many English families left for the "open frontiers" of the New World with all its perceived opportunities.
 In droves people migrated to the many British colonies, those in North America in particular, paying high rates for passages in cramped, unsafe ships.
 Although many of the settlers did not make the long passage alive, those who did see the shores of North America perceived great opportunities before them.
 Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Research into various historical records revealed some of first members of the Clevelane family emigrate to North America: Moses Cleveland, born in Suffolk, England, who settled in Massachusetts in 1640.